Frequently Asked Questions (FAQ)

 Applications received within two weeks of the start of classes will be processed for the next semester.

 If you submit your application for the Fall term is submitted within two weeks of the fall term, your application is processed for the Spring term.

-If you submit an application for the Spring Term within two weeks of the start of classes, your application will be processed for the next Fall Term.
+If you submit an application for the Spring Term within three weeks of the start of classes, your application will be processed for the next Fall Term.

 Yes, you may work up to 20 hours per week in a student services job on campus while school is in session.
 You may work full-time for a student services job on campus during school breaks.